Section 31. Substance Use Education Standards

 (B) certification by the Indiana Counselors Association of Alcohol and Drug Abuse (ICAADA); or

-(C) other substance abuse qualifications, including personal experience or certification by another professional organization, that the program director considers to be acceptable;
+(C) other substance use qualifications, including personal experience or certification by another professional organization, that the program director considers to be acceptable;

-(3) training and experience as a teacher or instructor.
+(3) training and experience as a teacher or instructor, and

 1. Collaboration between instructor and clients to build trust.